Suggested Searches

 5.2.10 GPS Receivers

 For low-Earth orbit spacecraft, GPS receivers are now the primary method for performing orbit determination, replacing ground-based tracking methods.
-Onboard GPS receivers are now considered a mature technology for small spacecraft, and some examples are described in Table 5-10.
-There are also next-generation chip-size COTS GPS solutions, for example the NovaTel OEM 719 board has replaced the ubiquitous OEMV1.
+Onboard GPS receivers are now considered a mature technology for small spacecraft; examples are listed in Table 5-10.
+There are also next-generation chip-size COTS GPS solutions; for example, the NovAtel OEM 719 board has replaced the ubiquitous OEMV1.

-By measuring the time between receiving signals between multiple GPS spacecraft, the GPS receiver can determine its position to a high degree of accuracy (14).
-A minimum of four spacecraft must be visible to the GPS receiver, where three provide position data and a fourth provides timing to correct the GPS receivers clock bias.
-With multiple GPS antennas, a spacecraft’s GPS receiver can even be used for attitude determination by using phase differences in GPS signals, though the accuracy of this method is limited and prone to error sources.
-GPS accuracy is limited by propagation variance through the exosphere and the underlying precision of the civilian use C/A code (26).
-GPS units are controlled under the Export Administration Regulations (EAR) and must be licensed to remove Coordinating Committee for Multilateral Export Control (COCOM) limits (27).
+By measuring the time of arrival of signals from multiple GPS spacecraft, the GPS receiver can determine its position to a high degree of accuracy (8).
+A minimum of four spacecraft must be visible to the GPS receiver, of which three provide position data and a fourth provides timing to correct the GPS receiver’s clock bias.
+With multiple GPS antennas, a spacecraft’s GPS receiver can be used for attitude determination using phase differences in GPS signals, though the accuracy of this method is limited and prone to errors.
+GPS accuracy is limited by propagation variability through the exosphere and the underlying precision of the civilian-use C/A code (20).
+GPS units are controlled under the Export Administration Regulations (EAR) and must be licensed to remove COCOM limits (21).

-Although the usability of GPS is limited to LEO missions, past experiments have demonstrated the ability of using a weak GPS signal at GSO, and potentially soon to cislunar distances (29)(28).
-Development and testing in this fast-growing area of research and development may soon make onboard GPS receivers more commonly available.
+Although the usability of GPS is limited to LEO missions, past experiments have demonstrated the ability to use weak GPS signals at GSO, and potentially at cislunar distances (23)(22).
+Development and testing in this rapidly growing field may soon make onboard GPS receivers more widely available.

 Table 5-10: GPS Receivers for Small Spacecraft